veeonthewall/tabby/README.md

 # tabby
-Simple and elegant tab-list customization.
+Simple and elegant tab-list customization for Minecraft 1.20+

 # Usage